ClojureBridge/Workshops/README.md

 Read the [Guidance To Men's Attendance](https://github.com/ClojureBridge/organizing/blob/master/Guidance-to-Mens-Attendance.md)

-## Contributing (For Board Members)
+## :woman_technologist: Contributing

-Note: this section is primarily intended for the @ClojureBridge/Board members, who maintain this repository.
+Note: this section is primarily intended **for the @ClojureBridge/Board members**, who maintain this repository.

-1. When a new ticket is opened:
+When a new ticket is opened:
-1. Assign a member
+1. Assign a member of @ClojureBridge/Board to mentor this workshop
+1. The mentor should assign themselves the ticket, and post a quick introduction.
+Something like:

+> Hi, I'm _____ and I will be your point of contact for this event!
+Please don't hesitate to reach out by commenting on this issue, or via email (info@clojurebridge.org) with any questions!
+> Some helpful resources for you to check out are at [resource library](#books-resources).

+1. If the event issue template was filled out fully, confirm they're ready for publishing the event on the website:

+> Please comment to let us know once the event is ready for publishing on the website.

-1. How to get an event on the website
+1. Once it's ready to go on the website, follow the instructions at [ClojureBridge/website](https://github.com/ClojureBridge/clojurebridge.github.io/) to publish the event to the website
-1. Collecting feedback
+1. Check in with the organizers after the event to collect feedback on their workshop and our process.